Nitya-l/Nitya-L.github.io/research/ViscoelasticHydrogels.md

 ---
 ## My Takeaways
-This was my primary undergraduate research experience and the project that first got me hooked on biomaterials and the idea that you can engineer a material to "speak" to a cell for regenerative medicine applications.
+This was my primary undergraduate research experience and the project that first got me interested in biomaterials and the idea that you can engineer a material to "speak" to a cell for regenerative medicine applications.
 Beyond developing technical skills in biomaterials, mechanics, and data analysis, this experience challenged me to think like a scientist, taught me how to troubleshoot through failures, and helped me learn how to communicate complex science to those without science backgrounds.